amacal/jynd/README.md

 * parsed text is valid json
 * white characters between tokens are not accepted
 * property name character escaping is not accepted
-* numbers are deserialized currently only to Int32, Int64 or BigInteger
+* numbers are deserialized only to Int32, Int64, BigInteger or Double
 * deserialized object should be consumed before deserializing next one
 * only json primitives; no datetime, no guid etc.